 Losing a job sucks.
 Wondering what skills to learn while unemployed?
 We’ve got you covered.
 Use this unemployment time to boost your career profile, take time to reflect on what you really want, and start expanding your network on places like Linkedin, Facebook, and Instagram.
 Look for opportunities everywhere.

 If it feels like your world is crashing down, know that new opportunities are on the way!
+Explore courses to learn something new today.

 What To Do If You’ve Just Lost Your Job